 Now add those pumpkins to give it that FALL FLAIR!!👌 Just put ample hot glue all over the bottoms of the pumpkins, you may need to add more once you have it in place!

 Oh man, I may be biased but I think it’s looking soooo good! 😍

 Last little tidbit, make that faux bow that I swear I put on EVERY dang wreath I make! 😂 I warned you that I can’t break my old habits!
 I don’t lie! 😂 I do think you could leave it JUST like it is in the above photo and it would be perfect, I am kinda wondering why I didn’t!
 Lol!

-Make a large loop, whatever size you want the bow, find the middle of the loop and then make as many more loops that same size.
+Make a large loop, whatever size you want the bow, find the middle of the loop, and then make as many more loops as that same size.
 My bow is three loops obviously!